project-curio/curio-web/docs/seed_data_acquisition.md

 1. Go to [https://colab.research.google.com](https://colab.research.google.com) and sign in with the same Google account you used for Sheets.
 2. Each gray code block in this guide maps to one Colab cell.
 Click the **+ Code** button in Colab, paste the block, then click the ▶︎ “Run” button on the left of that cell.
 3. Run cells **from top to bottom**.
 Do not skip ahead—earlier cells define variables that later cells need.
-4. If Colab restarts (it will show “if Colab logs you out”), click **Runtime → Run all** if you need to restart..
+4. If Colab restarts (it will show “if Colab logs you out”), click **Runtime → Run all** if you need to restart.
 5. When the instructions say “edit this line,” double-click inside the cell, make the change, then run the cell again.
 6. Keep Colab and this guide side-by-side so you can copy/paste without retyping.
 Easiest approach: open this markdown file in one browser window, Colab in another, then drag the windows so they sit left/right on your screen.